8 min read

 ollama rm llama3.1:70b

-Models accumulate fast.
-A few 70B variants and your SSD has 100+ GB tied up.
-Periodically ollama list and ollama rm what you don't use.
+Models pile up fast.
+A couple of 70B variants and you've got 100+ GB of SSD tied up.
+Run ollama list now and then, and ollama rm whatever you're not using.

 On macOS, also check ~/.cache/huggingface/ if you've been using PEFT or transformers directly.
-That cache grows separately from Ollama's.
+That cache grows on its own, separate from Ollama's.

 Keeping up

-- r/LocalLLaMA on Reddit.
+• r/LocalLLaMA on Reddit.
 The community hub.
-New models, benchmarks, Quants released, hardware reports.
-Skim weekly.
+New models, benchmarks, fresh quants, hardware reports.
+Skim it weekly.

-huggingface.co/models?sort=trending.
-Filter by GGUF and you'll see what people are actually downloading. - Ollama's library page.
+• HuggingFace trending models. huggingface.co/models?sort=trending.
+Filter by GGUF and you'll see what people are actually downloading.

-ollama.com/library.
-Curated set, updated when notable models drop. - Simon Willison's blog.
-Tracks the field generally, with concrete reports on running things.
+• Simon Willison's blog.
+Tracks the field broadly, with concrete reports on actually running things.

-- Papers with Code → LLM Leaderboard.
+• Papers with Code → LLM Leaderboard.
 For benchmarks.
-Take with salt; benchmarks are gameable.
+Take them with salt, benchmarks are gameable.

-Frequency of meaningful change in 2026: a real new model family every 2–4 weeks.
+How often does anything meaningful change in 2026?
+A real new model family every 2-4 weeks.
 A tooling improvement every week.
-Most of it isn't actionable for users, but the few things that are tend to be obvious (e.g., when Llama 4 dropped, half the ecosystem updated within a month).
+Most of it isn't actionable for users, and the few things that are tend to be obvious (when Llama 4 dropped, half the ecosystem updated within a month).

-I check r/LocalLLaMA on Sunday mornings, scan the trending HuggingFace models when I'm bored on a train, and otherwise let the field come to me.
+Me, I check r/LocalLLaMA on Sunday mornings, scan the trending HuggingFace models when I'm bored on a train, and otherwise let the field come to me.
 The fundamentals (Ollama, Llama, Qwen, the techniques in this series) change slowly.
-The model leaderboard changes every week, but you don't need to ride every wave.
+The leaderboard churns every week, but you don't have to ride every wave.

 A version-pinning template